-- Giveaway Rules – Use the giveaway rules template to generate a simple set of contest rules.
+- Giveaway Rules – Use the giveaway rules template to generate simple contest rules.

-- Email Verification – Automatically send an email to users when they enter to confirm their email address.
+- Email Verification – Automatically send an email to users to confirm their email address when they enter.

 - Success Tracking – Add Google Analytics tracking scripts and retargeting scripts that fire whenever anyone enters your contest.

-- Success Redirect – Redirect entrants to a specific URL after they enter your giveaway.
+- Success Redirect – Redirect entrants to a specific URL after entering your giveaway.

 - Social Logins – Allow users to sign up for your giveaway using their social media accounts.

-- GDPR – Add a checkbox to your contest that users must agree to in order to register for the giveaway.
+- GDPR – Add a checkbox to your contest that users must agree to register for the giveaway.